tjstienstra/symmeplot/README.md

 Most of your programs are expected to follow this structure:
 1. Creation of the system in sympy using the objects from `sympy.physics.mechanics`.
 2. Create a figure with a 3D axes with `matplotlib`.
-3. Initiate `SymMePlotter` with the inertial frame and absolute origin.
+3. Initiate a `Scene` with the inertial frame and absolute origin.
 4. Add your frames, vectors and points to the plotter instance.
 5. Lambdify and evaluate the system.
 6. Plot the system.